StevenBentley/strimzi-lab/taxi-example/doc/README.md

 There are several different interesting avenues that could be explored within this dataset, for example:

 - We could follow specific taxis to calculate the takings from one taxi throughout the course of a day, or calculate the distance from their last drop off to the next pickup to find out whether they are travelling far without a passenger
-- By using the distance and time of the taxi trip we could calculate the average speed, and use the coordinates of the pickup and dropoff to try to guess the amount of traffic encountered
+- By using the distance and time of the taxi trip we could calculate the average speed, and use the coordinates of the pickup and drop off to try to guess the amount of traffic encountered

 We have picked a relatively simple example, where we can calculate the total amount of money (`fare_amount + tip_amount`) taken, based off of the pickup location of the journey.
 This involves splitting the input data into a grid of different cells, and summing the total amount of money taken for every journey that originates from any cell.
 To do this we have to consider splitting up processing in a way that ensures the correctness of our output.